-For Spring 2017: Traditional undergraduate and professional studies students: November 7th – 10th; Graduate students: November 14th-18th.
+For Summer and Fall 2017: Traditional undergraduate and professional studies students: begins April 10; Graduate students: begins April 17.

 Preparing for Registration

 |Academic Advisement: Meet with your academic advisor or coordinator (grad students).
 An “Advisor Hold” will prohibit you from registering until you meet with them.||If you lost or forgot your Password or ID Number: Please contact the Help Desk in the IT (Information Technology) Office: firstname.lastname@example.org 714-556-3610 x6500|